Spartan Diet: Does It Live Up To The Hype?

 - Floor wipers – 50 reps

 It is vital to match the volume of your training sessions with your nutritional needs.
-Skipping breakfast or eating one apple for lunch won’t help you to build muscles and lose body fat.
+Skipping breakfast or eating one apple for lunch won’t help you to build muscle mass and lose body fat.
 Make sure to eat the necessary amount of times a day.
 Eating right foods 5-6 times a day will keep your metabolism up and running and will help you achieve your fitness goal.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - Benefit to improving diet and exercise at the same time (2013, health.harvard.edu)